philip yorke | author

 1642-51: the bloodiest period in British history

-Civil war was declared on 22 August 1642, when the King raised his standard in Nottingham.
-Nine years of bloody warfare ensued, during which time Charles lost his throne and head; Oliver Cromwell became the most powerful commoner in British history; and Francis Hacker – a Leicestershire landowner and gentleman – rose from obscurity to be become one of the New Model Army's finest commanders.
+Nine years of bloody warfare ensued, during which time Charles lost his throne and head, Oliver Cromwell became the most powerful commoner in British history, and Francis Hacker – a Leicestershire landowner and gentleman – rose from obscurity and became one of the New Model Army's finest commanders.

 Introducing Prince Rupert, the King's eccentric nephew

 Oliver Cromwell's name continues to provoke a reaction hundreds of years after his death.
 You are either for him, or against him: there is little room for manoeuvre in between!
 Yet what most people believe Cromwell stood for is often based on misperceptions and factual inaccuracy.
 Yes, he was a formidable soldier and military leader.
 And yes, he held strong religious beliefs.
-But he was also a sensitive man whose main purposes were to hold a tyrannical King to account – and seek important Parliamentary reforms.
+But he was also a sensitive man whose main purposes were to hold a wayward King to account – and seek important Parliamentary reforms.